Sell, Sell, Sell!

 Have you ever received a call late on Friday afternoon by a hot prospect out of the blue?
 In response, you spent most of your weekend pulling together a comprehensive proposal, and delivering it to the prospect’s inbox ready for review first thing Monday morning?
 Then only to be disappointed later in the week that the prospect went to another provider?
 In her article entitled “The Seduction of Low Hanging Fruit,” sales trainer and author of Selling to Big Companies, Jill Konrath speaks to the hot prospect request-flurry of activity-no sales cycle.

 In a nutshell, she brilliantly observed that if you enter the sales process late, don’t expect to win.
 If a competitor already has a strong relationship with the prospect, they’re in the driver’s seat.
 Your competitor most likely has already established the decision criteria and positioned their unique selling proposition to expertly deliver the desired results.

 In order to compete effectively, you must be willing to ask the tough questions.
 If they seem ready to buy, ask them:

 - Has your company done business with these companies before?

 - Why would you consider switching?

 The key to sales is relationships.
 Remember that passion around your business and genuinely wanting to help people solve a problem?
-When there is trust and rapport, the online sales (and traditional) conversation is easier and more comfortable.
+This idea is fleshed out more fully in the excellent Same Side Selling.
+When there is trust and rapport and you are working towards fixing the same problem, the online sales (and traditional) conversation is easier and more comfortable.
 Now, that’s a winning combination.